cwcromwell/doc-templates/README.md

    - greatly reduced frustration
    - faster and easier adoption

-(These templates can also be helpful in many ways if you're a technical writer, but I'll save that list for another day.)
+(These templates can also be helpful if you're a technical writer.)

 If you are a software engineer and you need additional help to get going with these (like suggested workflows or a better explanation of how to use the templates) please let me know what additional help you need by opening an issue.